Our Services

 Helpful Resources

-Magnesium, the relaxation mineral, can support his performance by improving blood flow, testosterone, stress and sleep regulation, and smooth muscle relaxation, but low magnesium is rarely the only cause of ED.
+Can magnesium help with erectile dysfunction (ED)?
+Yes—magnesium, often called the "relaxation mineral," may support erectile function by improving blood flow, balancing testosterone, regulating stress and sleep, and relaxing smooth muscle tissue.
+However, low magnesium is rarely the sole cause of ED.

 It's a fair question.
 Magnesium plays a critical role in muscle function, blood flow, nerve signaling, hormone balance, and stress regulation — all of which are essential for healthy sexual performance.
 While magnesium deficiency is rarely the only cause of erectile dysfunction (ED), low levels can contribute to the underlying problems that make erections more difficult to achieve or maintain.